 Think about the type of riding you’ll be doing most often.
 Most jackets will be cut for a specific purpose and will fall into one of the three categories below.

-A performance jacket will have slightly longer arms and a tighter cut to reduce loose material.
+Performance waterproof jackets will have slightly longer arms and a tighter cut to reduce loose material when you're in a more aggressive road racing position.
 These jackets are designed to keep you dry with the minimum impact on performance.
-The dhb Aeron Tempo 2 is great to keep in a jersey pocket in case the heavens open whilst the dhb Aeron Storm FLT features reflective flashes to boost visibility.

 Fit and sizing

 As with any cycling kit, it’s important to get the right size.
-If you’re looking for a new cycling waterproof, always check the size guide on site as this can vary between brands and even between a single brand’s ranges.
+If you’re looking for a new cycling waterproof, always check the size guide on the product page as this can vary between brands and even between a single brand’s ranges.

 For example, performance jackets from brands such as dhb, Castelli, GORE, and Sportful have a close-fitting ‘race cut.’
 If you’re going to be wearing thicker layers underneath, it may be worth sizing up.

 Many of our cycling jackets are available in both male and female-specific cuts to ensure a better fit.